Top 5 Big Data Analytics Companies in Melbourne for 2017

-Since starting work in Melbourne in 2002, Datamine has had a number of prospective clients ask us about our fierce Aussie competitors, so we decided to do some digging.
+Datamine has been doing work across the ditch since 2002, and we've had a number of prospective clients ask us about our fierce Aussie competitors - so we decided to do some digging.
 Turns out, there’s a lot to say about Australia’s various analytics players, and we thought we’d put together an annual review to sum everything up.
 Without further ado, here are five of Melbourne’s best analytics consultancies and software platforms from 2017!

 You’ve undoubtedly heard of Deloitte – it’s the largest professional services network in the world, as of February 2017 (when it overtook PwC, according to Economia).
 It’s famous for offering world-class financial advisory, risk management and tax services to clients in over 100 different countries and territories.